SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex2/README.md

-# Exercise 2: Exploring SAP BTP Services and Content
+# Exercise 2: Explore SAP BTP Services and Content

 [**< Return to the main page**](../../)